Making the Ask: A Guide for Volunteers

 - Once the meeting starts, continue to build your relationship, thanking him or her for past contributions and the willingness to get together.
 Gradually weave your knowledge of the organization’s needs and insights on the prospect’s passions into your broader story about the organization.
 Describe the positive events going on, what’s new and exciting, and what areas need financial support.
 The art of the ask is partly in tailoring your message to your prospect research.
 Listen carefully to questions and comments and address any concerns openly.

 - Make the case for support.
-Use the information you will have learned from staff and leadership to tell the prospect why you’ve come to them, specifics of the project, and how philanthropy will play a role in making it possible.
+Use the information you will have learned from staff and leadership to tell the prospect why you’ve come to them, the specifics of the project, and how philanthropy will play a role in making it possible.

 - If your conversation is going well, ask if the potential donor will consider giving the target amount you and the development team chose.
 If you’re proposing a particular project or campaign, suggest that too, but be prepared to offer additional ideas if needed.
 After making the ask, stop and listen.
 Give the prospect an opportunity to respond and/or ask questions.
 Most important, don’t wait until the end of your meeting to make the ask.
 You will feel rushed and won’t provide an opportunity for the prospective donor to ask follow-up questions.